-Presentations will be given by experts from the Prudential Regulatory Authority, Bank of England and elsewhere.
+Presentations will be given by experts from the Bank of England and guest speakers.
 The event requires a high level of participation, and several participants may be invited to give presentations in relation to their country's approach in this area.